 - Allocate sufficient time (it lasts 3 ½ hours)

-Over to you?
 What do you think of the Secret Food Tours NYC?
-Does it strike you as something you’d like to do?
-Let me know in the comments below!
+Have you ever done any food tours in New York?
+Let me know in the comments below.

 *Prices correct at the time of writing.